student-to-software-engineer/student-to-software-engineer/docs/2-landscape-of-tech-employment/2-academia/index.md

 ## Damaged Student Community

-University isn’t just about classes—it’s also about community.

 COVID disrupted one of the most valuable parts of the university experience: the informal peer-to-peer advice networks that pass down career strategies, resume tips, and survival guides from upper years to first years.

 Upper-year students often serve as: